UK Management Team

 Now retired, Richard Wollaston was formerly the senior partner of Wollastons.
 In the elite Leading Lawyers list, he was a consultant in the company’s corporate team, acting on company acquisitions and sales, reconstructions and commercial deals of all sorts.
 He was introduced to the charity by school friend Dr Jamie Hill and has a keen interest in the Himalayan region.

 Michael Crockett FRGS is a professional photographer and inveterate traveller.
-His work with British Airways and others takes him around the world, photographing people from China to Brazil.
+His work with British Airways and others takes him around the world, photographing people from Brazil to Zanzibar.
 Michael first travelled with John Hunt more than 20 years ago, with Fulcrum Challenge, and is now using his knowledge to help promote Lotus Flower Trust in new media.

 Rebecca Slater is a qualified Chartered Accountant and a highly experienced Finance professional with over 20 years of company Board level experience.
 She is now an independent business consultant providing advice on finance and strategic matters to various companies.